If you’ve been following along, you know that I left running a million dollar consulting firm to try my hand in building and selling my own products.

 I really enjoy it, if only because it reminds me of both what I wish I had when running my consultancy (I was a single founder.)
 I’m not sure how much longer I’ll continue offering coaching, though, as it requires me to step into another company — heart, soul, and mind — which causes me to lose focus on my other products.

-The net total revenue this year clocks in at
+The net total revenue in 2013 year clocks in at

 $308,345 $324,073, with expenses at about $50k (most of which are for conferences and travel, and not need-to-have infrastructure costs.)